hemidactylus/zdm-scenario-draft/README.md

 ## Phase 3: Enable asynchronous dual reads

-**TODO**: to keep an eye on proxy restarts and everything, it might be desirable to keep a view on `sudo docker logs -f ...` commands on the ZDM Proxy containers.
+It is desirable to keep an eye on the proxy logs during updates to its configuration.
-To stick to real life, this is better achieved instructing the user to ssh and then call `sudo docker logs` (as opposed to the shortcut):
+Even if in this demo setup the proxy actually runs on the host machine itself, we will go through the motions of a real ZDM deployment, that is, we first `ssh` to "the proxy host" and once there we inspect the logs of the proxy running Docker container:

 ```
 # In a new console:
 ssh -i zdm_host_private_key/zdm_deploy_key gitpod@$ZDM_HOST_IP -o StrictHostKeyChecking=no
 # once there...
-docker logs -f zdm-proxy-container
+docker logs -f zdm-proxy-container    # you would prepend with 'sudo' in other setups
 ```

 To enable read mirroring, open a shell in the `zdm-ansible-container` and edit